osuosl/beaver-barcamp-pelican/content/pages/FAQ.md

 -------
 ### Who should present? ###
 We welcome presentations of all kinds, and expertise is not required.
 Come prepared to share something you are passionate about, whether its your job, hobby or interests.
 And formal Powerpoint presentations are not necessary: lead a discussion, demo a project, play a game, or teach a skill.
 One of the best aspects of BarCamp is that attendees both provide the sessions and choose the schedule, allowing for greater flexibility and fun.
-Please pitch your idea here.

 -------
 ### Do I have to present? ###